bigdata2/rankMySteps/README.md

 #### Data Pipeline Description

 Six producer scripts produce JSON messages that contain a unique uuid, timestamp when message was generated and number of steps taken by the user.
-The uuid and number of steps are generated using a pseudorandom generator.
+The uuid and number of steps (between 1-10) are generated using a pseudorandom generator.
+The pipeline has been tested with over million users but for the purpose of demo, the number of users have been limited to seventy two thousand.

 ![alt text](https://github.com/bigdata2/rankMySteps/blob/master/images/data.png "JSON messages")